-CVE-2026-58051 is a memory-safety vulnerability in libssh2 through version 1.11.1.
-When libssh2 expands its publickey list using SSH2_REALLOC, newly allocated entries are not zero-initialized before parser logic populates them.
-If parsing of a publickey subsystem response fails before initialization completes, execution can reach the cleanup path with one or more partially initialized or uninitialized entries still present.
-In that state, libssh2_publickey_list_free may operate on an uninitialized entry and free an uninitialized, attacker-influenceable attrs pointer.
-A malicious SSH server offering the publickey subsystem can trigger this condition by sending a malformed response to a connecting libssh2 client.
+CVE-2026-58051 is a memory-safety vulnerability in libssh2 through version 1.11.1 affecting client-side handling of the SSH publickey subsystem.
+When libssh2 expands its internal publickey list using reallocation, newly added entries are not zero-initialized before parser population occurs.
+If parsing of a server-supplied publickey response fails before the new entry is fully initialized, execution can reach the cleanup path with partially or wholly uninitialized list elements still present.
+During cleanup, libssh2_publickey_list_free may operate on such an uninitialized entry and attempt to free an uninitialized, attacker-influenceable attrs pointer.
+A malicious SSH server that offers the publickey subsystem can trigger this condition by returning a malformed response to a connecting libssh2 client.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.